Registered Restorative Organisation

 - Practitioner/Employee Practice Statement (including case studies)

-- A Signed copy of the Restorative Organisation Code of Practice
+- A Signed copy of the Registered Restorative Organisation Code of Practice

 Upon receipt of your Registration Application, you will be provided with a copy of the RJC's Registered Restorative Organisation Application Guidance.
 This document includes applicant guidance and evidence requirements against each indicator.

 Once you have gathered your organisational and practitioner evidence you will need to submit your portfolio for assessment.
-Your assessor will review the documentation provided and may contact you or your practitioners to request additional evidence, or to arrange a suitable time to discuss the evidence provided.
+Your assessor will review the documentation provided and may contact you to request additional evidence or to arrange a suitable time to discuss the evidence provided.
 You will receive an assessment report from your assessor which will outline whether your application for registration has been successful.
-If you are awarded Registered status, your organisation will be added to our Practice Register and you will receive you Registered Restorative Organisation certificate and logos.
-If your application is unsuccessful, your assessor will tell you why this is the case.
+If you are awarded Registered status, your organisation will be added to our Practice Register and you will receive your Registered Restorative Organisation certificate and logos.
+If your application is unsuccessful, your assessor will explain in detail why this is the case.